Net-Burst.Net

 Revelation 3:2 To him who overcomes, I will give the right to sit with me on my throne, just as I overcame and sat down with my Father on his throne.

 Don’t dare dishonor the Lord of glory by thinking this is beyond you.
-For Christ, who has invested the last drop of his blood into ensuring your success, impossibilities are playthings.
+For Christ, who has invested his last breath of life into ensuring your success, impossibilities are playthings.
 You are one with the Almighty Lord.
-You are in him and he is in you; melded together in the most thrilling of unions.
+You are in him and he is in you; melded together in thrilling oneness.

 Furthermore, even if full healing without recovery of memories were neither irrational, nor a needless defeat, it would render much of your past agony a useless waste.
 You are passionately loved of God; the darling of his heart.
 He is far too devoted to you to want you to undergo such a tragic loss.
 Instead, his plan is to transform your past suffering into something that exalts you to eternal heights of glory like nothing else could ever achieve.
 His goal is not to destroy your memories but to heal your memories so that they no longer distress you and so that your past suffering becomes something uniquely valuable.
 Remembering your past will not only enable you to better comprehend the love of God but will equip you with the ability to minister with unique experience and conviction to other hurting people.
 This is the path to eternal glory.